RWS/studio-api-docs/apiconcepts/translationmemory/doing_translation_memory_lookups.md

 ```
 ***

-Execute the Search and Configure the Search Settings
+## Execute the Search and Configure the Search Settings
---

-After opening the TM the search is executed by applying the [SearchText](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemoryApi.AbstractMachineTranslationProviderLanguageDirection.yml#Sdl_LanguagePlatform_TranslationMemoryApi_AbstractMachineTranslationProviderLanguageDirection_SearchText_Sdl_LanguagePlatform_TranslationMemory_SearchSettings_System_String_) method to the language direction of the selected TM, thereby creating a results object, which holds the search results (if any).
+After you open the TM, run the search by calling the [SearchText](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemoryApi.AbstractMachineTranslationProviderLanguageDirection.yml#Sdl_LanguagePlatform_TranslationMemoryApi_AbstractMachineTranslationProviderLanguageDirection_SearchText_Sdl_LanguagePlatform_TranslationMemory_SearchSettings_System_String_) method on the TM language direction.
+This returns a results object that contains the search results, if any.

 # [C#](#tab/tabid-2)
 ```cs